 Currey introduces his subject matter without shying away from the personal ruminations that led him to take on this sprawling survey: Do we become more creative by developing daily habits and routine?
 How do you create a meaningful (and financially viable) creative life?
 Is the tension between comfort and innovation fundamentally inescapable?
 Can carefully crafting an eccentric ritual result in a planned breakthrough?

-As the world and the ways we live and work in it evolve, we’ve been left more vulnerable to distraction and creative block.
+As the world and the ways we live and work in it evolve, we’ve been left more vulnerable to distraction and greater challenges in overcoming creative block.
 The questions at the crux of “Daily Rituals” are simultaneously evergreen and prescient.

 “[A]re comfort and creativity incompatible, or is the opposite true: Is finding a basic level of daily comfort a prerequisite for sustained creative work?” – Mason Currey